 3. Walk the chalky cliffs and learn history in Normandy

 Normandy, in north-western France, features steep, 100-metre high cliffs (falaises) of the Pays de Caux (the “land of chalk”).
 These abruptly halt the land at the English Channel.
-Normandy can be divided into upper and lower regions, each with its distinctive landscape and topography.
+Normandy can be divided into upper and lower regions, each with distinctive landscapes and topography.
 Acting almost as an intermediate region between Upper and Lower Normandy is the département of Calvados.
 Here, the valleys seem gentler and fields are delineated with neat hedges.

 Lower Normandy has two distinct parts.
 The Cotentin Peninsula is part of the ancient Armorican rock massif which forms the backbone of both Normandy and Brittany.
 It is very different from the rest of Normandy and both physically and topographically more in character with Brittany or Cornwall than with the pastoral and wooded countryside of much of Normandy.
 It is wilder, bleaker and starker and has fewer trees but more heath-land.
 The coastline of north-west Normandy is much indented with rocky inlets; in the east it is flat and sandy with the world-famous tides experienced at places like Mont St-Michel.
 While exploring diverse Normandy, be sure to visit its rugged and distinctive coastline.

 Conquered by Julius Caesar in 52 BC, Normandy became a Roman province.
 During the 4th century AD, the raiding Germanic tribes from the north-east eventually overcame the Roman legions.
 They incorporated the area into the Merovingian kingdom of Neustria.